OWASP/www-chapter-rewa/index.md

 - Community Engagement: Connect with like-minded individuals, share experiences, and collaborate on strategies for enhancing web security awareness and resilience.
 <br> <br>
-Whether you're a student, professional, or simply a concerned internet user, "𝘿𝙚𝙘𝙤𝙙𝙞𝙣𝙜 𝙊𝙒𝘼𝙎𝙋 𝙏𝙤𝙥 10: 𝘼 𝘽𝙡𝙪𝙚𝙥𝙧𝙞𝙣𝙩 𝙛𝙤𝙧 𝙎𝙚𝙘𝙪𝙧𝙚 𝘼𝙥𝙥𝙡𝙞𝙘𝙖𝙩𝙞𝙤𝙣 𝘿𝙚𝙫𝙚𝙡𝙤𝙥𝙢𝙚𝙣𝙩"tal Footprint" offers a welcoming environment where everyone can learn and thrive.
+Whether you're a student, professional, or simply a concerned internet user, "Biometric Authentication in Fintech: Enhancing Security in Digital Banking"tal Footprint" offers a welcoming environment where everyone can learn and thrive.
 <br> <br>
 Don't miss this opportunity to take control of your online security and protect what matters most.
 Reserve your spot today and embark on a journey towards a safer digital future!

-*Date:* 20th Oct, 2024
+*Date:* 5th Nov, 2024

-*Location:* online
+*Location:* Aloha-The Rooftop restaurant

 *Time:* 4:00 PM